klowdee/aws-raw-notes/architecting-accelerator-raw-notes.md

 VPCs are a regional resource.
 Can have multiple in a single region.
 Max number of VPCs you can create is 5 by default (soft quota).
 When you setup AWS all accounts get a default VPC (in each region).

-VPC dashboard is a great tool in the AWS console (something you may want to visit daily, etc).
+VPC dashboard is a great tool in the AWS console (something you may want to visit daily, etc.).

 VPCs job is to put the resources across different AZs.
 Extend VPC to other AZs with subnets.